Subaru FB engine

-The Subaru FB engine is the third and current generation of gasoline boxer-4 engine used in Subaru automobiles, and was announced on 23 September 2010.
+The Subaru FB engine is the third generation of gasoline boxer-4 engine used in Subaru automobiles, and was announced on 23 September 2010.
 It follows the previous generation EJ-series engine which was introduced in 1989 and the first generation EA-series which was introduced in 1966.
 By increasing piston stroke and decreasing piston bore, Subaru aimed to reduce emissions and improve fuel economy, while increasing and broadening torque output compared to the EJ-series.

 The Subaru FA engine series was derived later from the FB, but the two engine families share only a few common parts.
 In 2020, Subaru introduced the CB18 engine with improved efficiency to succeed the FB in several applications.

 Overview

 Unofficially, Subaru stated that "FB" stands for "FHI/Future and Brand New/Boxer".
-It was announced in September 2010 as the third generation (following the EA 1st and EJ 2nd generations) boxer engine family with 2.0 litre and 2.5 litre naturally aspirated variants.
+It was announced in September 2010 as the third generation (following the EA 1st and EJ 2nd generations) boxer engine family with 1.6, 2.0, and 2.5 litre naturally aspirated and turbo-charged variants.
 The FB has an all new block and head featuring dual overhead cams with intake and exhaust variable valve timing (which Subaru designates as AVCS, standing for Active Valve Control System), and a timing chain that replaced the timing belt.
-Moving to chain-driven cams is said to allow the valves to be placed at a more narrow angle to each other and shrink the bore of cylinder from 99.5 to 94 mm.
+Moving to chain-driven cams is said to allow the valves to be placed at a narrower angle to each other and shrink the bore of cylinders from 99.5 to 94 mm.
 It results in less unburned fuel during cold start, thereby reducing emissions.
-Subaru is able to maintain the exterior dimension substantially unchanged by using asymmetrical connecting rods like those in the EZ36 engine.
+Subaru was able to maintain the exterior dimensions substantially unchanged by making the cylinder heads smaller.
 The FB is only marginally heavier than an equivalent-displacement EJ.
-In Jan 2011, Car and Driver was told direct injection would be added soon.
+In Jan 2011, Car and Driver was told direct injection would be added soon, which became reality by the introduction of FB16DIT in 2014.

-Subaru claims a 28-percent reduction in friction losses, mainly due to lighter pistons and connecting rods.
-A compact oil pump is also credited with contributing to the reduction in friction losses.
+Subaru claims a 28-percent reduction in friction losses, mainly due to the addition of roller rockers in between the cam and the valve, lighter pistons and connecting rods, as well as polymar coating on piston skirts.
+A lighter 0W-20 oil in combination with a compact oil pump is also credited with contributing to the reduction in friction losses.
+Approximately 1 litre more oil is held in the system as the newly adopted timing chain requires an oil supply.
 The FB has a 10% improvement in fuel economy with the power coming on sooner and the torque band being broader.

 The compression ratio is slightly higher, and the stroke has increased compared to the EJ engine; previously, the chassis precluded a longer stroke.
 These changes improve combustion efficiency and allow higher torque at lower speeds.
-The FB is built at Gunma Oizumi Plant and was initially available as a 2.5 litre displacement engine, starting in Forester models, with a 2.0 litre model to follow in Imprezas.
-0W–20 oil is used to help fuel economy, and approximately 1 litre more oil is used as the newly adopted timing chain requires an oil supply.
+The FB is built at Gunma Oizumi Plant and was initially available as a 2.5 litre displacement engine, starting in Forester models, with 1.6 and 2.0 litre versions to follow in Imprezas.